 And we moved to the town proper, where the combination of beauty and human imperfection resembled.
 Self-realization stroked my thoughts – I was heading to see the most beautiful thing built by humanity, yet, also to see the most unacceptable consequence of modern civilization, poverty.
 I have seen the same faces of poverty in my own country, but this time, it stroked my inner sensibilities, because I was not expecting to see jolly underprivileged kids and old folks again, not in a majestic place, Agra.

 After dinner, it was time for us to experience the real Agra.
-So we went out at night, rented an Indian tricycle for 600 rupees (450 pesos) that brought us around the city.
+With my good friend Dominick, we went out at night, rented an Indian tricycle for 600 rupees (450 pesos) that brought us around the city.
 It was 7pm; the weather was cold, where some parts of India were snowing.
 Most of the city streets were dim, but we felt very safe.
-I got my first haircut in a traditional Indian barber shop; they were surprised to have their first-ever Filipino customer, and ahem, they thought I looked like the famous Shahrukh Khan.
-The highlight of the night trip was our everlasting curiosity of beefless McDonald’s and KFC’s, both still served fried chicken.
+I got my first haircut in a traditional Indian barber shop; they were surprised to have their first-ever Filipino customer, and modesty aside, they thought I looked like the famous Shahrukh Khan.
+The highlight of the night trip was our everlasting curiosity of meatless McDonald’s and KFC’s, both still served fried chicken.

-My admiration for Taj was never ending.
+My admiration for Taj never ended.
 The symmetrical garden took my breath-away, it gave a superbly excitement on what to expect inside.
 When I was nearer to the Taj, I felt it was a gigantic artistic creation that fell down from the sky.
-It’s twice the tall of Manila’s CCP.
+It’s twice the height of Manila’s CCP.
 The Qur’anic calligraphy all over the mausoleum was extremely out-of-this-world creation, not even a genius can ever do that kind of art, style and dedication.